Practical cybersecurity solutions that help utilities strengthen resilience, meet regulatory requirements, and protect the communities they serve.

 Qualified Executive (for systems >50,000 people): Most large systems are anticipated to already have such a professional, so additional costs might be minimal.

-New York State has allocated $2.5 million in a new cybersecurity grant program through the Environmental Facilities Corporation to support compliance, though this may not cover full costs.
+State Grant Funding Available: New York State has allocated $2.5 million in a new cybersecurity grant program through the Environmental Facilities Corporation (EFC) to support compliance.
+The SECURE grant program offers municipalities up to $50,000 for cybersecurity assessments and up to $100,000 for implementation upgrades.
+Applications are currently open and due by May 15, 2026.
+While this may not cover full costs, it provides critical support for local utilities.

 The DEC considered and rejected two alternative approaches: